campvanilla/casualdb/README.md

 ## Inspiration

-This project has taken inspiration from [lowdb](https://github.com/typicode/lowdb) and [mongoose](https://mongoosejs.com/). <TODO: Add need>
+This project has taken inspiration from [lowdb](https://github.com/typicode/lowdb) for the concept and [mongoose](https://mongoosejs.com/) for certain parts of the `CollectionOperator` API.

+It aims to simplify the process of setting up a full-fledged db when building prototypes or small-scale applications like CLI tools or toy apps for Deno.

+### 🚧 ⚠️ Disclaimer ⚠️ 🚧

+<a id="disclaimer"></a>

+**Disclaimer** : As mentioned above, this module is best used for small-scale apps and should not be used in a large production application and you may face issues like:
+* concurrency management (for writes)
+* storing and parsing large amounts of JSON data.

 ## Contributing

 Want to raise an issue or pull request?
-Do give our [Contribution Guidelines](.github/contributing.md) page a read. 🤓
+Do give our [Contribution Guidelines](./.github/CONTRIBUTING.md) page a read. 🤓